 Schedule regular grooming appointments for dogs that don't shed as they need haircuts and brushing from time to time to avoid matting.

 The need for regular grooming does create an expense when it comes to caring for these dogs.
 Nevertheless, a little extra pampering is worth it if you’re set on a four-legged companion.
-We asked Richter to describe the 10 hypoallergenic dog breeds he’d recommend to potential owners with allergies, and why they’re potentially good fits.
-Read on to get a better idea of how you can side-step a few sneezes.
+Here are 20 hypoallergenic dog breeds that deliver all the joys of pet ownership — without the sneezing.

-“Poodles come in just about all sizes, from teacup miniature to full-size standard poodles,” he says.
+“Poodles come in just about all sizes, from teacup miniature to full-size standard poodles,” says Richter.
 “They are highly intelligent and tend to live long.”
 Although there are no definite conclusions around the idea that smaller poodles are better for those with allergies than larger poodles, smaller versions will obviously shed less and require less grooming.

 “These dogs are definitely on the smaller side,” Richter notes.
 “Yorkies are independent and confident but also good-natured.”
 Since Yorkshire Terriers have coats that are more akin to human hair than fur, they produce fewer allergens.
 But grooming is still important because saliva and dandruff can possibly cause reactions.